marrow/protocols/dispatch/README.md

 # Introduction

-The mechanisms of dispatch are now nearly universal, centered around a few primary designs:
+The mechanisms of dispatch are nearly universal, centered around a few primary designs:

-* **Object dispatch** is a filesystem-like dispatcher that treats classes or class instances as directories, and attributes on those objects as “files”.
-Frameworks such as TurboGears make principal use of this method of dispatch, and this is the de-facto standard in WebCore.
-It primarily involves repeated calls to `getattr()`, and can be overridden using `__getattr__` and friends.
+* **Object dispatch** is a filesystem-like dispatcher that considers classes or class instances as directories, and attributes on those instances as “files”.
+Frameworks such as [TurboGears](https://turbogears.readthedocs.io/en/tg2.3.12/turbogears/controllers.html#writing-controllers) make principal use of this method of dispatch (though with explicit “exposing” of methods to permit access to from the web) and this is the de-facto standard in WebCore.
+It primarily involves repeated calls to `getattr()`, and can be overridden using the standard Python object model: [`__getattr__` and friends](https://docs.python.org/3/reference/datamodel.html#customizing-attribute-access).
 Please see the [web.dispatch.object](https://github.com/marrow/web.dispatch.object) project for details.

 * **URL routers** generally utilize lists or trees of regular expressions to directly match routes to endpoints.
 This is the standard for frameworks such as Pylons, Flask, and Django.
 These routers act as registries of known endpoints, allowing for bidirectional lookup.
-Most frameworks utilize _O(routes)_ worst-case complexity routers—returning a 404 after matching no routes, but checking them all—and some even iterate all routes regardless of success.
+Most frameworks utilize _O(routes)_ worst-case complexity routers—returning a 404 after matching no routes, but after having evaluated them all—and some even iterate all routes regardless of success to detect unintentional multiple matches.
 WebCore 2 offers a *highly* efficient tree-based _O(depth)_ best- _and_ worst-case router implementation in the [web.dispatch.route](https://github.com/marrow/web.dispatch.route) package.

-* **Traversal** descends through mappings (dictionaries in Python) looking up each path element via dictionary `__getitem__` access and, like object dispatch, represents a filesystem-like view.
+- **Traversal** descends through mappings (dictionaries in Python) looking up each path element via dictionary `__getitem__` access and, like object dispatch, represents a filesystem-like view.
 This is a principal dispatcher provided by the Pyramid framework.
-We have an implementation of [the process](http://docs.pylonsproject.org/projects/pyramid/en/1.4-branch/narr/traversal.html) in the [web.dispatch.traversal](https://github.com/marrow/web.dispatch.traversal) package.
+We have an implementation of [the process](http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/traversal.html) in the [web.dispatch.traversal](https://github.com/marrow/web.dispatch.traversal) package.
+See also: [much ado about traversal](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/muchadoabouttraversal.html).

 * **REST dispatch** uses the HTTP verb present in a web request to determine which endpoint should be utilized; this is often baked into the URL router in other implementations, but is distinct under this protocol.
 An example implementation compatible with WebOb `request` attributes on the context (i.e. WebCore) is available in the [web.dispatch.resource](https://github.com/marrow/web.dispatch.resource) package.

+An unusual case can arise in non-web contexts:

+* **Command-line argument parser as dispatch.**  What is a command-line `argv` but a dispatchable/traversable path, intermixed with named and positional arguments to collect?

 In order to provide a uniform interface for the consumption of paths in "processed parts", as well as to allow for the easy migration from one dispatch method to another as descent progresses, this page serves as documentation for both the dispatcher event producer and framework consumer sides of this protocol.

+Additionally, as of revision 1.2 of this protocol, a mechanism is exposed to introspect a dispatchable hierarchy.
+Paths of descent may be probed for reachable leaves, and access properties of those leaves as may be useful to service an HTTP `OPTIONS` request, or to generate documentation or interfaces at runtime.

 ## Design Goals

 This protocol exists for several reasons, to:

 * **Reduce recursion.** Deep call stacks make stack traces harder to parse at a glance and increases memory pressure.
 It's also entirely unnecessary.

 * **Simplify frameworks.** Many frameworks reimplement these processes; dispatchers are a form of lowest common denominator.
-Such development effort would be more efficiently spent on a common implementation, similar to the extraction of request/response objects and HTTP status code exceptions in [WebOb](http://docs.webob.org).
+Such development effort would be more efficiently spent on a common implementation, similar to the extraction of request/response objects and HTTP status code exceptions in [WebOb](http://docs.webob.org) or [Werkzeug](https://werkzeug.palletsprojects.com).

 * **Alternate uses.** Web-based dispatch is only one possible use of these.
-They can, in theory, be used to traverse any object, dictionary-alike, or look up any registered object against a UNIX-like path.
+They can, in theory, be used to traverse any object, dictionary-alike, or look up any registered object against a UNIX-like path, or simple iterable of strings, from any source.
 There are undoubtedly uses which the author of this document has not envisioned.

 * **Rapid development cycle.** Isolation of individual processes into their own packages allows for feature addition, testing, and debugging on different timescales than full framework releases.